Unofficial Historical Website for the Palace Hotel, San Francisco.

 Palace Hotel Uranium Glassware - Wait what!?

-What are likely the most unusual pieces of Palace Hotel memorabilia I own - two small cordial glasses infused with uranium (in oxide diuranate form), which makes them glow a bright green under a black light.
+What are likely the most unique pieces of Palace Hotel memorabilia I own - two small cordial glasses infused with uranium (in oxide diuranate form), which makes them glow a bright green under a black light.
 A very popular form of glassware made from the 1880s to the 1920s.
 The practice was stopped prior to WWII.
 The lighter yellow-green colors are referred to as Vaseline glass, while this green is sometimes called Jadite.
 They are considered to be harmless and only negligibly radioactive.

-It is thought these were commissioned in 1923 for a banquet to celebrate George Arliss, who starred in the 'The Green Goddess', or for the invention of the namesake salad dressing at the hotel.
+It is thought these were commissioned in 1923 for a banquet to celebrate George Arliss, who starred in the 'The Green Goddess', or for the invention of the namesake salad dressing at the hotel in 1915.
 These small 4 5/8" tall glasses hold 4oz and are in perfect condition!
 The first 4 photos are of the glasses during the day, the rest are of the glasses at night with a black light.
 One of these came from the Bartolome collection.

 A unique brass ashtray simply marked "Palace Hotel S.F."
 No other markings are on it, which makes it difficult to place.
 Based on everything I have researched, this is a pre-1906 ashtray from the original hotel.
 With the exception of the 1909 ashtray I have (marked and dated as such), all PH ashtrays from 1909 on show the new logo of the hotel until around 1995.